rohithdubba/FarmLead-Assesment/README.md

 AutomationTesting :

-The Zip File FarmLeadAssesment has the maven project with the automation code for th test cases Tc006&.
+The folder "FarmLead-Assesment" has the maven project with the automation code for the test cases Tc006&TC009.

-DownLoad the zipfile and extract the folder.

-In the eclipse IDE
+Clone the repository in the eclipse IDE

-Go to File->

-Import as Existing Maven Project->

-Once the import is Done successfully maven project will be visible with the project structure in the Package Explorer of the Eclipse IDE.
+Once the import is Done successfully, maven project will be visible with the project structure in the Package Explorer of the Eclipse IDE.

 Go to Testng.xml and run as"TestngSuite".